 Did you know that nearly every job you can think of can be found within the Federal workforce?
 With 461 Federal Agencies & Offices and more than 70,000 Federal positions in the Bay Area and many more throughout Northern & Central California, there’s a good chance you could find your current & future dream jobs within the Federal community!
+Check out this SFFEB LinkedIn post to find out how many Federal jobs are currently available in Northern & Central California.

 Benefits of Federal Jobs & Careers